JosephCatrambone/Aij/README.md

 ## Why make a matrix type instead of reusing the jBlas DoubleMatrix.

 The matrix class is a very thin wrapper which was done because we might want to swap out jblas in the future.

+## What is a OneToOne network?
+Why?

+A one to one network is just a layer whose outputs are the same as the inputs and vice-versa.
+In mathematical terms, f(x) = x.
+It has also an interface 'Monitor'.
+There is a prediction monitor and a reconstruction monitor.
+These are called (if not null) when the predict and reconstruct methods of the network are called.
+That might seem silly, but it's helpful for me to be able to see what is being passed through a network when predict and reconstruct are called.
+It also helps when making the convolution trainer, since I can write convolve once and then use this method to grab training data from the network.